Thermal Hall conductivity near field-suppressed magnetic order in a Kitaev-Heisenberg model

-Our main findings are as follows.
-In the Kitaev limit $J/K=0,$ near the lower end of our field range $h\approx 0.02 K,$ $\kappa_{xy}/T$ peaks at small finite temperatures, with peak heights smaller but comparable to the half-quantized value $\pi/12$ associated with the ITO phase (see Fig. \ref{fig:thermalhall}).
-With increasing $h$ as well as temperature $T,$ $\kappa_{xy}/T$ declines sharply as expected from vison fluctuations \cite{guo2020gauge}.
-Thermal excitation of the bulk majoranas also suppresses half-quantization within the ITO phase \cite{nasu2017thermal}; however we are outside this regime.
-Our result qualitatively differs with the spin wave calculations in Ref. \cite{mcclarty2018topological} where a non-monotonous temperature dependence with a peak-dip feature was reported.
-Another key difference from earlier spin wave or fractionalization treatments is that in our case $\kappa_{xy}/T$ decreases to zero when either $h$ or $T$ becomes large, showing no sign of saturation at high temperatures.
-In the magnetically ordered phase, we studied $\kappa_{xy}/T$ at intermediate fields where ITO has been predicted to re-emerge following suppression of magnetic order.
-In this field regime, we found $\kappa_{xy}/T$ to large, with peak values that can even exceed half-quantization.
+In the magnetically ordered phase $\gamma$ takes small values signifying absence of ITO throughout the field range.
+Nevertheless $\kappa_{xy}/T$ peaks in the region of field-suppressed magnetic order, with an opposite sign relative to the Kitaev limit, and peak values that even exceed half-quantization, reminiscent of experimental reports \cite{czajka2023planar}.
 Further increasing the magnetic field decreases the extrema, which monotonously approach zero at high fields like in the Kitaev limit.
-We posit that half-quantized thermal Hall effect appears in the ITO phase and possibly its immediate vicinity.
-Therefore in the field-suppressed SDW regime, do not accord any physical significance to any isomagnetic of $\kappa_{xy}/T$ showing extremum near half-quantization since the isomagnetics commonly peak at much larger values for nearby fields.
+We posit that half-quantized thermal Hall effect appears in the ITO phase and possibly its immediate vicinity, i.e., at low fields and no magnetic order.
+Therefore in the field-suppressed SDW regime, we do not accord physical significance to any isomagnetic of $\kappa_{xy}/T$ showing extremum near half-quantization since the isomagnetics can peak at much larger values for nearby fields.